misiektoja/spotify_monitor/docs/setup-and-first-run.md

-# Quick Start
+# Setup & First Run

 <a id="new-here-run-the-setup-wizard"></a>
-## New here?
-Run the setup wizard
+## Run the setup wizard

-Quick Start configures an existing installation.
-If you opened this page first, choose [PyPI](installation.md#install-from-pypi), the [manual Python script](installation.md#manual-installation), the [Docker image](installation.md#docker-image) or [Docker Compose](installation.md#docker-compose).
-Complete that method's prerequisites and return here.
+This page assumes Spotify Monitor is already installed (see [Installation](installation.md)).
+It walks through the interactive setup wizard then your first monitoring run.
+If you opened this page first, choose [PyPI](installation.md#install-from-pypi), the [manual Python script](installation.md#manual-installation), the [Docker image](installation.md#docker-image) or [Docker Compose](installation.md#docker-compose), finish that method's steps then return here.

 Then use the interactive setup wizard.
 It asks who to monitor, how to connect to Spotify and which alerts to enable.
 You can review and change your answers before saving.
 Regular settings go in `spotify_monitor.conf`.
 Private values such as login cookies and webhook URLs go in `.env`.